 A nice tribute to our United States servicemen of past wars.

-The Cole Land Transportation Museum is a depository of land transportation vehicles used on dirt roads as well as state and interstate highways in the U.S. state of Maine.
-The museum was assembled over many years and opened to the public in 1989 by the industrialist and philanthropist Galen Cole in his home city of Bangor, Maine.
+The Cole Land Transportation Museum is a depository of land transportation vehicles used on dirt roads as well as state and interstate highways in Maine.
+The museum was assembled over many years and opened to the public in 1989 by the industrialist and philanthropist Galen Cole in his home city of Bangor.
 It is located at 405 Perry Road and is open seasonally from May 1 to November 11.Features of the museum

 The museum contains the former Maine Central Railroad Company station house that was located in Enfield, Maine.
 The structure was the original building from which Cole's father, Albert J. "Allie" Cole (1893-1955), started a business in 1917 hauling the mail.
 There is also a Maine Central Railroad car and the front car of the Bangor and Aroostook Railroad engine, which one may board and watch taped recordings about various museum exhibits.
 The Cole Museum houses a blacksmith shop, later a garage in East Lowell, Maine, where Allie Cole shod his horses.
 Many vehicles of the Cole Express Company are displayed to reflect the history of the company.